Between 1995 and 2002, four young Army recruits died from gunshot wounds at Deepcut barracks in Surrey.

 But he did not give evidence to the Blake review, and later came under fire amid claims he gave more information to the media than the official investigation.

-Pte Benton was the first to die.
-He was found with five gunshot wounds in June 1995 while on guard at a perimeter fence.
+Pte Benton was found with five gunshot wounds in June 1995 while on guard at a perimeter fence.

-A BBC Panorama investigation claimed that one night Mr Benton was attacked by a gang wearing gas masks as he slept.
+A BBC Panorama investigation claimed the 20-year-old, from Hastings in East Sussex, was attacked as he slept by a gang wearing gas masks.